adamgilroy22/stick-kick/README.md

 ![Favicon](https://github.com/adamgilroy22/stick-kick/blob/main/assets/images/favicon/favicon.png)

 - __Game Settings Buttons__
+    - The game settings buttons allow the user to control music, view instructions, and reset the game.

 ![Game settings buttons](https://github.com/adamgilroy22/stick-kick/blob/main/documentation/testing/game-settings-buttons.png)

 - __Play/Stop Music__
     - The music control button allows the user to toggle the game's music.
 The music is off by default and the text on the button changes depending if the music is muted or not.

 ![Play music](https://github.com/adamgilroy22/stick-kick/blob/main/documentation/testing/play-music.png)

 ![Stop music](https://github.com/adamgilroy22/stick-kick/blob/main/documentation/testing/stop-music.png)

 - __Instructions__
      - The instructions button allows the user to see the game rules and instructions on how to play.

 ![Instructions](https://github.com/adamgilroy22/stick-kick/blob/main/documentation/testing/instructions.png)

 - __Reset__
     - The reset button allows the user to reset the game at any point while playing.

 ![Reset](https://github.com/adamgilroy22/stick-kick/blob/main/documentation/testing/reset.png)

 - __Instructions Modal Box__